"They’re just wrong"—Ex-Reddit CEO Ellen Pao has harsh words on Big Tech's failure to stop internet hate

 MJ: Did you have thoughts on the New Zealand shooter?
 The influence of the internet ran through his manifesto.
 Do you think that’s a wakeup call for platforms, or do you think these things will persist on fringe sites like 8chan and 4chan, regardless of what these companies do?

 EP: I don’t spend time anymore, thankfully, on 4chan or 8chan.
 I had to for my work at Reddit because of the cross-platform nature of the harassment.
 And now there’s all these other platforms that came out when we banned a bunch of subreddits.
-There’s been this philosophy of ‘If we allow them to flourish under sunlight, we can convince these people and change their minds, or at least we know what we’re up against.’
+There’s been this philosophy of “If we allow them to flourish under sunlight, we can convince these people and change their minds, or at least we know what we’re up against.”
 Actually, that was wrong.
 We actually help these groups and ideas that are antithetical to our values proliferate.
 We encourage them and give them the spotlight.
 And they thrive.
 That is a complete fallacy in the theory of allowing them to stay on your platforms.

 They’re just wrong.
 We haven’t convinced anybody.
 If anything, we’ve convinced people to join those movements.
 It’s interesting because I think people are just wrong and we haven’t admitted that yet.

-MJ: Do you think there different ways companies can be thinking of how to address toxicity on their platforms?
+MJ: Do you think there are different ways companies can address toxicity on their platforms?

 EP: It would be interesting for people to treat harassment as a real cost of doing business, and to be tracking and to be transparent about all the different things that happen.
 All of the wrong decisions that were being made.
 How do we hold people accountable for the bad things happening on their platform so they actually make an investment?
 We know they have tons of money.
 We know they have tons of talent.
 We know they have tons of experience and data.
 How do we actually get them to take action and how we do hold them accountable other than reporters, after the fact, calling attention to it?